The God in the Bowl: Editing controversy

 The original version was rejected by pulp magazine Weird Tales in Howard's lifetime and only rediscovered in 1951.
 It was then edited by L. Sprague de Camp for publication, and this edited version was the first version to see print.
 Several other differently-edited versions followed.
 The unedited, original version was only printed in 2002 with Conan of Cimmeria: Volume One (1932–1933).

-Many of de Camp's edits were slight.
-They have been characterized as technically correct and more precise but at the expense of losing some of the richness and energy of Howard's original.

 Here is an example of the differences in texts.
 The first is by Howard, the second by de Camp:

-Arus stood in a vast corridor, lighted by huge candles in nitches along the walls.
-These walls were hung with black velvet tapestries, and between the tapestries hung shields and crossed weapons of fantastic make.

-The watchman stood in a vast corridor lighted by huge candles set in niches along the walls.
-Between the niches, these walls were covered with black velvet wall-hangings, and between the hangings hung shields and crossed weapons of fantastic make.

 Purists decry De Camp's editorial work on both this and other Howard Conan stories.
 He reportedly substantially altered and rewrote whole sections, often to include references to his own work.

 Everett F. Bleiler, commenting on the edited text, described "The God in the Bowl" as "a primitive detective story" and found it to be "not very good".

-Carson Ward commented further: "A more fitting term would be an anti detective story- since it turns upside down the basic conventions of the genre.
-It begins in normal detective story fashion - a murder is discovered, the police arrives, a rationalist detective (Dionus) starts a thorough investigation, discards red herrings, and looks for the real culprit.
-But in total opposition to the conventional ending of a detective story - i.e, the detective solving the mystery and triumphantly apprehending the culprit - 'God in Bowl' ends with the forces of law and order totally routed, detective and constables fleeing the scene in panic.
+Carson Ward commented further: "A more fitting term would be an anti detective story – since it turns upside down the basic conventions of the genre.
+It begins in normal detective story fashion – a murder is discovered, the police arrives, a rationalist detective (Dionus) starts a thorough investigation, discards red herrings, and looks for the real culprit.
+But in total opposition to the conventional ending of a detective story – i.e, the detective solving the mystery and triumphantly apprehending the culprit – 'God in Bowl' ends with the forces of law and order totally routed, detective and constables fleeing the scene in panic.
 The stage is left to the clash of primeval forces, the barbarian from the north against the sinister magic from the south.
 The outcome is entirely due to Conan's sword-arm.
 The laws and criminal procedures of the surrounding city and kingdom are effectively nullified."
-(Ward probably meant Demetrio, not Dionus, given the roles played by both characters in the story.
-Demetrio plays the more rational and evidence-oriented authority.)

 Reprint history

 Reprints of this story have appeared in the collections The Coming of Conan (Gnome Press, 1953), Conan (Lancer Books, 1967), and The Tower of the Elephant (Grant, 1975).
-It has most recently been republished in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) and Conan of Cimmeria: Volume One (1932–1933) (Del Rey, 2003).
-Recent versions remove all L. Sprague de Camp's alterations.
+It was later republished in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) and Conan of Cimmeria: Volume One (1932–1933) (Del Rey, 2003).